zhufamily/TextAnalysisFunct/README.md

 # Azure Durable Function for Text Analysis
 ## A Simple Azure Durable Function Wrapper for Azure Text Analysis
 For [Azure Cognitive Text Analysis services](https://azure.microsoft.com/en-us/products/cognitive-services/text-analytics/#overview), there is a limitation for 5,120 characters.
 With this restriction, Text Analysis Services are hardly useful for anything longer than a couple of pages.
-This wrapper, based on Azure Durable Function, gets rid of this obstacle by converting Text Analysis into async services.
+This wrapper, based on Azure Durable Function, gets rid of this obstacle by converting Text Analysis into async services.\
+For the 2022-10-01-preview version, Cognitive Service supports async operations for a limit of 125,000 characters; I am still exploring that option, will spend some time to shift our call to async version when it becomes GA.
+In that case, we can have far fewer transactions, therefore it will be way lower in cost!
 ## Description of Technical Approach
 At the core of the Azure Durable Function,
 1. a piece of long text is chopped into multiple small chunks by parapragh(s) and delimitors you selected